AugustoCiuffoletti/esp01-devboard/README.md

 # esp01-devboard

+## What is this

+This repository contains a Fritzing archive that describes a simple board useful to develop projects using the ESP-01, a tiny board hosting a 8266 CPU, an MCU with an integrated WiFi interface.

+The assembly requires some experience with soldering, and the cost of the project is around 20$.

+Once you have cloned the repository, open the .fzz file to see the board and understand the description below.

 ## What is this for?

-If you come from an Arduino experience, the first experiences with the ESP-10 (and other similar WiFi-able MCUs) are frustrating for two main reasons:
+If you come from Arduino, the first experiences with the ESP-10 (and other similar WiFi-able MCUs) are frustrating for two main reasons:

 - the switch from **Upload** to **Operate** is not fully automatic;
 - the operation of the board needs a voltage of 3.3V;